ivotron/popper2-paper/paper.md

 ## Continuous Integration

-Popper allows users to continuously validate their workflows by allowing them to export their workflows as CI pipelines for different continuous integration services like Travis, Circle, Jenkins, etc.
+Popper allows users to continuously validate their workflows by allowing them to export workflows as CI pipelines for different continuous integration services like Travis, Circle, Jenkins, etc.
-It provides a `ci` subcommand that can be used to generate CI configuration files for different CI services.
+The tool provides a `ci` subcommand that can be used to generate CI configuration files for different CI services.
-The workflow artifacts along with the CI configuration file can then be pushed in Github to activate continous testing.
+To set up CI for a project using Popper, it is required to generate a CI configuration file, push the project to Github and enable the repository on the CI provider.

 # Case Study {#sec:casestudy}